robinwyeo/robinwyeo.github.io/_pages/about.md

 ---
 permalink: /
-title: "In search of science and birds TESTING"
+title: "In search of science and birds..."
 author_profile: true
 redirect_from:
   - /about/